“What happens when people open their hearts? They get better.”

 My loves.
 Akasha, Forest, Raven, and wee Ezekiel.

-I am also so proud to have completed a specialized certification with the prestigious and cutting edge Memorial Sloan Kettering Cancer Center in Oncology Acupuncture, and feel confident in treating the side effects of cancer treatment, such as nausea and vomiting, neuropathy, hot flashes, and cancer-related pain.
+I am proud to have completed a specialized certification with the prestigious and cutting edge Memorial Sloan Kettering Cancer Center in Oncology Acupuncture, and feel confident in treating the side effects of cancer treatment, such as nausea and vomiting, neuropathy, hot flashes, and cancer-related pain.
 Acupuncture doesn’t cure cancer, but it can make cancer treatment easier to endure, thus helping patients to adhere to strenuous treatment regimens which encourages superior outcomes.

 The weirdest thing about me?
 I also used to play percussion and sing in a ridiculous monster-themed band called Krammpstein.
 No, really, I did!
 While I didn’t take myself at all seriously when performing in faux fur, I take your health and well-being to heart.
 As a musician, I love incorporating sound healing into my sessions.
 Modern science is documenting amazing ways that sound vibration can be used in medicine, and let’s be honest, crystal singing bowls might seem pretty hippy-dippy, but the relaxing effects are freaking awesome.